-The Salvation Army of Metro Detroit has stepped up to the challenge, and they are now in the running this month for a $250,000 grant for their great idea!
-If awarded the $250,000, they will to use the funds to provide an additional 155,000 meals and 1,000 more nights of shelter for Detroit’s residents in need.
-You can find all the details of their proposal at http://www.refresheverything.com/salmich.
+The Salvation Army of Metro Detroit has a great idea to use $250,000 of Pepsi Refresh Project grant funds to serve members of their community who are most in need.
+They’ve set up a plan to provide an additional 55,254 meals and 1,000 more nights of shelter to homeless and at-risk individuals and families.
+You can find all the details of the proposal at http://www.refresheverything.com/salmich.

 1. Visit their proposal page under the ‘Food and Shelter’ category at http://www.refresheverything.com/salmich.